villaroot/SCCM-Attacks/README.md

 ## MSSQL Relaying
 Video Coming Soon
+Coerce an SCCM server such as the Site Server (an [SMS Admin](https://learn.microsoft.com/en-us/intune/configmgr/core/plan-design/hierarchy/accounts#membership-for-sms-admins)) to an SCCM MSSQL server which will allow you the privileges to add any domain user to RBAC_Admins and become a [Full Administrator](https://learn.microsoft.com/en-us/intune/configmgr/core/understand/fundamentals-of-role-based-administration#security-roles).
 ### Requirements:
 - Any domain credentials
 - At least two SCCM servers with ONE having MSSQL service and [EPA disabled](https://specterops.io/blog/2025/11/25/less-praying-more-relaying-enumerating-epa-enforcement-for-mssql-and-https/)